 You will be assigned a personal tutor who has a pastoral role and can offer support and advice.

-Your work will be assessed through both assignments, examinations, presentations, project reports plus a dissertation.
+Your work will be assessed through both assignments, examinations, presentations, project reports plus a dissertation or business plan.